PatternAgents/AteGates/README.md

 [![AteGates Breadboard](https://github.com/PatternAgents/AteGates/blob/master/AteGates/images/AteGates_bb.png?raw=true)AteGates Breadboard](https://github.com/patternagents/AteGates)

+# Using AteGates

+1) Breadboard : AteGates uses male pins on the bottom side of the PCB for breadboard applications.
+2) thingSoC1UG : AteGates can plug into any thingSoC1UG (1U Gate) board for adding microprocessor interfaces like MIDI or OSC.

 **thingSoC Reference Designs** are example thingSoC implementations that implement various reference and testing circuits for demonstrating the use of the thingSoC libraries.